kkusz/avrkanoid-fami/README.md

 ![Knob_ADC_relation](https://github.com/kkusz/avrkanoid-fami/assets/61786451/1509e33b-1968-49ea-8cf7-a8507f99f549)

-If you experiance similar issue, you might want to uncomment line 223 and comment out line 225 to turn on lookup table that compensates non linearity as in figure below:
+If you experiance similar issue, you might want to uncomment #define USE_LUT to turn on lookup table that compensates non linearity as in figure below:

 ![Linearity_figure](https://github.com/kkusz/avrkanoid-fami/assets/61786451/7453decd-58fc-46cb-8283-086da3da9680)

 Of course, your potentiometer can have different kind of linearity error, so you can build your own LUT by measuring your knob position with a protractor and read raw value using one of the [test ROMs](https://forums.nesdev.org/viewtopic.php?t=23801), provided you have a flashcart like PowerPak/Everdrive/Krzysiocart.
+This LUT is capped at minimum 312 (10-bit resolution), which corresponds to $4E (8-bit resolution) that is the lowest range recognized by Arkanoid II.

 Once you have your measurements in place, you can use script [vaus-linear.py](vaus-linear.py) to build LUT using linear interpolation between points and paste it into code.